Last Updated on May 1, 2023

 Check the nutrition facts labels on the pre-workout products to see the exact number of milligrams of caffeine it contains per serving.
 Opt for a zero to low-stimulant variety to avoid consuming too much of your caffeine allowance.

-Now that we’ve talked about the safety of pre-workout supplements, let’s discuss some of the popular brands of pre-workout on the market.
+Now that we’ve talked about the safety of pre-workout supplements, let’s discuss some of the popular pre-workout brands on the market.

-C4 is a popular pre-workout powder specifically designed for “explosive energy” and muscle endurance.
+C4 is a popular pre-workout powder specifically designed for “explosive energy” and muscle endurance during exercise.
 It contains beta-alanine and has 150 milligrams of caffeine.
 The warning on the product website states that you should avoid taking this product while nursing/breastfeeding (Source: Cellucor C4 Product Page)

 Items on the FDA’s GRAS list are “Generally Recognized As Safe,” including for breastfeeding women.

 However, the Alani Nu packaging states to consult a physician if you are breastfeeding before using the product.
 These disclaimers are likely due to the nature of the product as a dietary supplement as well as the high caffeine content it contains.

 Beachbody is another brand of athletic supplements.
 They sell a pre-workout powder containing beta-alanine, quercetin, and 100 milligrams of caffeine.
 For this pre-workout supplement, there is no disclaimer about product consumption for lactating women.